josephjosephadams/jekyll-01/_posts/2017-07-04-r-ubuntu-setup.markdown

 <!-- Dirk Eddelbuettel explains [here][debian-bug]. -->

 ### Lessons Learnt
 I wrote this post after installing R and Rstudio - thinking I'd remember everything I'd figured out...
 Wrong!
 In future I'll make notes as I go.

+Secondly, the initial idea behind the article was to give an overview of setting up R on Ubuntu.
+In the end it became mainly about the specific issue covered in "Tricky bits".
+This is because I only found the solution while writing the article.
+And since this was freshest in my mind it became the main topic.
+I'm actually happy with this because, had I not started writing the post, I would likley have put up with this issue not being fixed.

 [cran]: https://cran.r-project.org/
 [RStudio]: https://www.rstudio.com/products/rstudio/download/